aphp/edspdf/docs/index.md

 # Overview

-EDS-PDF provides modular framework to extract text from PDF documents.
+EDS-PDF provides modular framework to extract text information from PDF documents.

 You can use it out-of-the-box, or extend it to fit your use-case.